antvis/G6/docs/manual/tutorial/behavior.en.md

 ### Hover and Click to Change Styles

-Sometimes, the styles of the items users interacting on should be updated to make the response.
-As shown in figure 1, the styles changed when user hover the node, click the node, click the edge.
-It is achieved by [ State](../middle/states/state).
-In the other word, whether the item is clicked or hovered can be described as some state.
-You are able to set the styls for different states by two steps:
+Sometimes, the styles of the items interacted by users should be updated to make the response.
+As shown in figure 1, the styles are changed when user hovers the node, clicks the node, and clicks the edge.
+It is achieved by [ State](../middle/states/state) mechanism.
+In the other word, whether the item is clicked or hovered can be described as some states.
+You are able to set the styles for different states by two steps:

 - Step 1: Set the styles for different states;
 - Step 2: Listen to the relative events and switch the states.

 #### Set the State Styles
-Set the state styles by `nodeStateStyles` and `edgeStateStyles` for nodes and edges respectively when instantiate a Graph. <br />The requirements in **Tutorial Demo** are:
+Set the state styles by `nodeStateStyles` and `edgeStateStyles` for nodes and edges respectively when instantiate a Graph. <br />The relative requirements in **Tutorial Demo** are:

 - The color of the node is changed when mouse hover it;
 - The stroke of the node gets thicker and darker when user clicks it;